Python Turtle - Lesson 3

 Coordinates

-• moving up from the centre, the y value increases to a maximum of 250 which is 500 / 2
+• moving up from the centre, y gets bigger (up to 250)

-• moving down from the centre, the y value decreases to a minimum of -250
+• moving down from the centre, y gets smaller (down to -250)

 In summary: